Last updated on October 12th, 2022 at 10:20 pm

 SI (Source Index)

 This is source index register which is used to point to memory locations in the data segment addressed by DS.
-Thus when we increment the contents of SI, we can easily access consecutive memory locations.
+Thus, when we increment the contents of SI, we can easily access consecutive memory locations.
+It is of 16 bits.
+Its offset is relative to the data segment.

 DI (Destination Index)